Wanted: the perfect media

-Another trait desired by many growers in tightly space systems with a need for labor efficiency is that polymer bound plugs can be extremely convenient.
-Many are shipped already in the seedling tray, and already damp; growers simply pull the tray from the package, adds seeds, and places it into their seedling system.
+Another trait desired by many growers in tightly spaced systems with a need for labor efficiency is that polymer bound plugs can be extremely convenient.
+Many are shipped already in the seedling tray, and already damp; growers simply pull the tray from the package, adds seeds, and place it into their seedling system.

 This saves time sorting plugs (or loose media), filling trays and wetting the material.